5-Year Home Mortgage Rates

 A five year mortgage, sometimes called a 5/1 ARM, is designed to give you much of the stability of payment as you'd get with a 30 year fixed rate mortgage, but also allows you to qualify at and pay at a lower rate of interest for the first five years.
 There are also 5 year balloon mortgages, which require a full principle payment at the end of 5 years, but generally are not offered by commercial lenders in the current residential housing market.

-5 year ARM mortgages, like 1 and 3 year ARMs, are based on various indices, so when the general trend is for upward rates, the teaser rates on adjustable rate mortgages will also rise.
-Currently rates are low, because the Fed has bought a lot of mortgage backed securities in order to stem inflation.
-That program is due to end at the end of March 2010.
-If the Fed extends the program at that time, mortgage rates will remain affordable, otherwise the rates are expected to trend upwards in the second quarter of 2010.
+5 year ARMs, like 1 and 3 year ARMs, are based on various indices, so when the general trend is for upward rates, the teaser rates on adjustable rate mortgages will also rise.
+Currently rates are low, because the Fed has bought a lot of mortgage backed securities in order to take bad assets off bank balance sheets.

-5 year ARM mortgages are most often tied to the 1 year Treasury or the LIBOR (London Inter Bank Rate) but it's possible that any particular ARM could be tied to a different index.
+5 year ARMs are most often tied to the 1 year Treasury or the LIBOR (London Inter Bank Rate) but it's possible that any particular ARM could be tied to a different index.
 These are the most common indices that banks use for mortgage indices:

 - Treasury Bill (T-Bill)